rgluys/Python-Fundamentals/README.md

 ## Game Play

 Here is the game play in action.
 The game board and PC's first move is made.
 I enter a number for each of my moves.
-THe PC and I alternate moves until the game is over:
+The PC and I alternate moves until the game is over:

 <img src="tictactoe.gif" height="400" width="800">